Romanticism: Italy

-Romanticism in Italian literature was a minor movement although some important works were produced; it began officially in 1816 when Germaine de Staël wrote an article in the journal Biblioteca italiana called "Sulla maniera e l'utilità delle traduzioni", inviting Italian people to reject Neoclassicism and to study new authors from other countries.
+Romanticism in Italian literature was initially a minor movement although some important works were later produced; it began officially in 1816 when Germaine de Staël wrote an article in the journal Biblioteca italiana called "On the manner and usefulness of translations", inviting Italian people to reject Neoclassicism and to study new authors from other countries.

 Before that date, Ugo Foscolo had already published poems anticipating Romantic themes.

 The most important Romantic writers were Ludovico di Breme, Pietro Borsieri and Giovanni Berchet.
 Better known authors such as Alessandro Manzoni and Giacomo Leopardi were influenced by Enlightenment as well as by Romanticism and Classicism.

-An Italian romanticist writer who produced works in various genres, including short stories and novels (such as Ricciarda o i Nurra e i Cabras), was the Piedmontese Giuseppe Botero (1815-1885), devoting much of his career to Sardinian literature.
+Among minor Romantic authors were d'Azeglio, Pellico, Niccolini, Nievo, Guerrazzi, Aleardi, Prati, Botero.

 South America

 Spanish-speaking South American Romanticism was influenced heavily by Esteban Echeverría, who wrote in the 1830s and 1840s.
 His writings were influenced by his hatred for the Argentine dictator Juan Manuel de Rosas, and filled with themes of blood and terror, using the metaphor of a slaughterhouse to portray the violence of Rosas' dictatorship.

+Another important milestone in Argentine Romantic literature is Amalia by José Mármol, which is a love story set in the context of the Rosas' dictatorial regime.

+Domingo Sarmiento, who would later become President of Argentina, published Facundo in 1845, a work of creative non-fiction, of considerable Romantic and positivist influence, in which he discussed the region's development, modernization, power and culture.
+Literary critic Roberto González Echeverría calls the work "the most important book written by a Latin American in any discipline or genre".

 Brazilian Romanticism is characterized and divided in three different periods.
-The first one is basically focused on the creation of a sense of national identity, using the ideal of the heroic Indian.
-Some examples include José de Alencar, who wrote Iracema and O Guarani, and Gonçalves Dias, renowned by the poem "Canção do exílio" (Song of the Exile).
+The first period is focused on the creation of a sense of national identity, using the ideal of the heroic Indian.
+Some examples include José de Alencar, who wrote Iracema and O Guarani, and Gonçalves Dias, renowned by the poem "Canção do Exílio" (Song of the Exile).
 The second period, sometimes called Ultra-Romanticism, is marked by a profound influence of European themes and traditions, involving the melancholy, sadness and despair related to unobtainable love.
 Goethe and Lord Byron are commonly quoted in these works.
 Some of the most notable authors of this phase are Álvares de Azevedo, Casimiro de Abreu, Fagundes Varela and Junqueira Freire.
-The third cycle is marked by social poetry, especially the abolitionist movement, and it includes Castro Alves, Tobias Barreto and Pedro Luís Pereira de Sousa.
+The third period is marked by social poetry, especially the abolitionist movement, and it includes Castro Alves, Tobias Barreto and Pedro Luís Pereira de Sousa.